AdamWilsonLab/adammwilson.github.io/_posts/2012-10-19-Producing-a-video-of-a-scientific-presentation.md

 title: "Producing a video of a scientific presentation"
 description: "Using ffmpeg to create a 'picture-in-picture' recording'"
 category: research
-tags: [research, blog, Open Source Software]
+tags: [photo,research, blog, Open Source Software]
 imagefeature:
 comments: true
 share: true